Looking for support for your finance function? Book a time with an expert.

 Net Sales is Critical for Calculating:

-• Revenue per customer: Shows the actual value each customer brings after adjustments
+• Revenue per customer: This represents the revenue generated per customer after making adjustments

 Unlock Your Finance Potential